lambtor/ArduinoTricorder/README.md

 # ArduinoTricorder
 WIP list of assets that could be used with arduino tricorder

-Home Screen         exists, but needs to support other sensors & layout refactor RGB Color Scanner   OK
+Home Screen         exists, but needs to support other sensors & layout refactor<br/>
+RGB Color Scanner   OK
 Left-side LED       OK, needs multi-mode support (stacking, unified flashing, etc) Power LED           Functional, needs to be connected to input voltage instead of color cycling